These are just totally delightful little antique Chinese shoes or slippers.

 Looks like they have been stored in their original box for 100 years - sadly, the box has been made of a cheaper strawboard type of material - with decorative Chinese papers applied - and there is also the original label on the box - sadly, my Chinese is not up to me translating the text - but have photographed the old label for your inspection.

-As you can see over such a long period, the box has disintegrated and it now in quite a poor condition and falling apart - but for historical reference - I have kept a hold of the original box.
+As you can see over such a long period, the box has disintegrated and it is now in quite poor condition and falling apart - but for historical reference - I have kept a hold of the original box.

 The exterior is made of embroidered silk - in shades of Royal Blue and Turquoise.
-Love the wee panels running along the sides which has little embroidered birds in pink blossoms - lots of Chinese shapes and floral patterns.
+Love the wee panels running along the sides which have little embroidered birds in pink blossoms - lots of Chinese shapes and floral patterns.
 Pink silk edging around the tops.

 Love the soles too - which are made of embossed tan leather - above the leather sole, there seem to be layers of cotton which a clear resin coating on it - and a thin blue applied band where it meets the main shoe area.
 The soles are rigid and do not bend - so you might have to shuffle a little bit when wearing them - which suggests that they might have a ceremonial purpose - and are shoes or slippers to be worn perhaps by a bride at a wedding.